AdmiralFraggle/cayden-sommer/src/data/post/focus.md

 ### Final Takeaway

 **IT IS ALL ONLY ABOUT GODS GLORY.
-AND IT ALWAYS HAS BEEN AND IT ALWAYS WILL BE.**
+AND IT ALWAYS HAS BEEN.
+AND IT ALWAYS WILL BE.**